cph-cachet/carp.core-kotlin/README.md

 ### Example

-The following shows how the subystems intereact to create a study protocol, instantiate it as a study, and deploy it to a client.
+The following shows how the subystems interact to create a study protocol, instantiate it as a study, and deploy it to a client.

 **carp.protocols**: Example study protocol definition to collect GPS and stepcount on a smartphone which can be serialized to JSON: